 For more information contact the Health First Colorado Member Contact Center.

 The information you are required to provide varies by location but will typically include:

-As required by the NEMT Benefits Collaborative Policy Statement, train (intrastate), air, and out-of-state travel must be prior authorized by the state authorizing agent and the request of the SDE.
+If you believe you require train, air, and/or out-of-state travel, contact your SDE as soon as possible.
+As required by the NEMT Benefits Collaborative Policy Statement, train (intrastate), air, and out-of-state travel must be prior authorized by the state authorizing agent at the request of the SDE.
 The Department requires that the NEMT Request Form be completed and submitted prior to travel.
-The form should be submitted as soon as travel is requested to allow sufficient time for Departmental approvals.
+The form should be submitted as soon as travel is requested to allow sufficient time for Departmental review.

 The Accountable Care Collaborative (ACC) is Health First Colorado's primary health care program.
 A Regional Organization can assist members with finding providers and specialist, communication with health care providers, and finding community and social services.